russhughes/st7789_mpy/README.md

 - `hline(x, y, length, color)`

   Draws a single horizontal line with the provided `color` and `length` in pixels.
-Along with `vline`, this is a fast version with reduced number of SPI calls.
+Along with `vline`, this is a fast version with fewer SPI calls.

 - `vline(x, y, length, color)`